taha-mcp/terminal-wiki/README.md

 # Getting Started
 To get started learning the terminal check out [Getting Started](Getting%20Started).
 You'll learn some basic command and the basic shortcuts.

+## Questions and help
+Reach out to us at the [forums](https://github.com/taha-mcp/interactive-terminal/discussions).
+It takes a minute to post a message to the forums, but you ensure that people will see your message and more people will be able to help you out.
+Come say hi!